Aurora Borealis Forecast and Northern Lights Forecast at Soft Serve News

 By JIM THOMAS -- Soft Serve News

 Auroras are difficult to predict with precision.
 They have stops and starts (known as sub-storms).
 If you are out there, you need to be patient and lucky.
 Here are some tools that will increase your chances.
-You should check them at the last minute.

 REAL TIME AURORA BOREALIS PREDICTION: